Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 - *Colour* of the line

 #### egtkFillRoundedRectangle/egtkDrawRoundedRectangle
-Draw or fill a rectangle with rounded corner
+Draw or fill a rectangle with rounded corner.

 - *x0* upper left
 - *y0* upper left